Kunull/Writeups/docs/Writeups.md

 pagination_prev: null
 ---

-This is a collection of write-ups for the CTF challenges and boot2root machines that I have solved.
+This is a collection of writeups for the CTF challenges and boot2root machines that I have solved.
 It is updated on most days and will continue to be for the foreseeable future.